Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 ----------------------------

 Presto can impersonate the end user who is running a query.
-In the case of a user running a query from the command line interface, this is the value of the username associated with the Presto cli process or the value of the optional ``--user`` option.
+In the case of a user running a query from the command line interface, the end user is the username associated with the Presto cli process or argument to the optional ``--user`` option.
 Impersonating the end user can provide additional security when accessing HDFS if HDFS permissions or ACLs are used.